Free HR Webinar on Diversity & Inclusion Programs

 View our free HR webinar to earn free HRCI & SHRM credits

 Ascentis recently hosted a free HR webinar on How to Implement a Diversity and Inclusion Program.
-This free HR webinar recording is approved for 1.0 free SHRM credit and 1.0 free HRCI credit.
+This free HR webinar recording is no longer available, but Ascentis hosts a library of other similar free HRCI & SHRM webinar recordings here.
 Our expert speaker from this webinar–Catherine Mattice president of the consulting and training firm Civility Partners–describes this webinar recording as perfect for employers looking to develop a creative and innovative culture; while also increasing retention of those star performers who make organizations a great place to work.
 Catherine covers this topic further in her blog post below:

 How Well Do You Know Diversity & Inclusive Language?